ThallesVicenzo/customizable_chart/README.md

 3. **Start using AI commands**
    - The app will automatically use AI for complex prompts
-   - Fallback to built-in commands if API is unavailable
+   - Without API key: 3 free AI attempts, then fallback to built-in commands
+   - With API key: Unlimited AI usage

 ### 🏗️ Architecture